 This was a revelation to me.
 A pretty new one, actually.
 Previously, I’d used Facebook exclusively for ‘real life’ friends.
 Now, I add people I’ve never met, save for in the online world.
 The people I talk to in forums.
 Those I meet in passing at events, and even those I don’t meet in passing but who run in the same circles.
 (Yes, I really just said ‘run in the same circles’, DAHLING.)

 The beautiful thing about Facebook is that you get to see a different, more personal side of people.
-And THAT is how you get to know people — become friends, even.
-Not by leaving arbitrary comments on their blogs or tweeting them in the vain hope that they’ll want to become friends with you, or even respond at all.
+And THAT is how you get to know people – become friends, even.
+Not by leaving arbitrary comments on their blogs in the vain hope that they’ll want to become friends with you, or even respond at all.

 Things You Don’t Need to Do